Marthinus Versfeld: Work

 After the publication of his thesis as An essay on the metaphysics of Descartes (1940), Versfeld's first book was the polemical Oor gode en afgode [On gods and idols] (1948).
 This book contains a damning critique of war, exploitation and racism.
 He argued that "Christian nationalism" – a key concept from the Apartheid ideology – was a contradiction in terms.

 Arguably Versfeld's most systematic books are The perennial order (1954) and The mirror of philosophers (1962).
-One finds in these books his engagement with Medieval philosophy – particularly Augustine and Aquinas – as well as with modern and contemporary philosophers.
+One finds in these books his engagement with Medieval philosophy – particularly Augustine and Thomas Aquinas – as well as with modern and contemporary philosophers.
 His work is characterised by the quest for an ethic of humaneness and care for the environment.
 This ethic is developed from intensive studies in philosophical anthropology.
 In the horizon of his work remains his opposition to the unjust political dispensation in South Africa.

 The bulk of his philosophy was published in collections of scholarly essays.
 He did, however, also publish translations, commentaries and essays for the broader public.

 The nexus of anthropology and ethics is arguably the most important theme running through his work of the 1960s and 1970s.
 The playfulness and humour, as well as his ethic of simplicity – themes for which he became best known – appear in these works, as they did since Klip en klei (1968).
 One also notices the gradual increase in his attention to classical Eastern wisdom: he offered a translation of Lao-Tzu's Tao te ching (Die lewensweg van Lao-Tse, 1988) and a series of essays, especially in Our selves and in Pots and poetry (1985).
 Eating became a central motive in his ethics, as is witnessed by Food for thought (1983).